autoblocs/blog/_posts/2017-08-08-automatizandoprocessosdatasusintro.markdown

 ---
-title: "Automatizando processos do DATASUS - Introdução"
+title: "Automatizando processos do DATASUS"
-excerpt: "Estimativa do custo anual das tabulações executadas no **TabNET**"
+excerpt: "Estimativa do custo anual das análise executadas no **TabNET**"
 date: "2017-08-08 10:36:29 -0400"
 category:
   - Saude Publica